 - Most expensive supplement stacks.
 Magnesium, omega-3, vitamin D, sometimes creatine and a multi - those are the core.
 Most of the rest is noise.

-- Whole-body imaging programs (e.g. full-body MRI screening) for asymptomatic patients without family history.
+- Whole-body imaging programs (like full-body MRI screening) for asymptomatic patients without family history.
 High false-positive rate, downstream procedures that hurt more than they help.
 We will order whole-body imaging when there is a reason; we do not recommend it as a routine longevity tool.

 - Most "biological age" tests.
 Interesting to track for motivation.
 Do not change clinical decisions.